Learning Agents 101 for Normies

 What's out of scope

-• Building AI for other people (apps, products, platforms)
+• Building AI tools for other people — that's a later session.

 One command.
 Six tools.
-Your morning briefing — done.
+A complete morning briefing.

 1